-Look, I get it.
-Nobody starts a business in Toronto because they are excited to file taxes.
+I mean, sure, nobody starts a business in the sixth largest metropolitan area in North America because they want to file taxes.
 You do it because you have a passion, a skill, or a dream.
-But then, every year or quarter, the Canada Revenue Agency knocks on the door reminding you about the Harmonized Sales Tax.
+And then, every year or quarter, the Canada Revenue Agency comes knocking on your door reminding you about the Harmonized Sales Tax.
+It is stressful.
+It is confusing.
+And the penalty for messing it up is not something you want to deal with.

 Let us get this done so you can get back to work.